 China is becoming a more and more popular destination for travelers of all sorts, from the typical holiday makers to budget travelers looking for a cheap hotel in Hong Kong for a few nights, this country has it all.
 Stunning sceneries, beautiful temples and delicious Chinese food are some of the main reasons to travel to the Land of the Dragon.
-However, the prices in China seem to be increasing lately.
-Compared to America or Europe, China is still a fairly cheap travel destination, but it’s much more expensive than most of Asian countries nowadays.

 But if you know your way around, you can still travel cheaply around China.